MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/nf-d3d11-id3d11devicecontext-drawindexedinstanced.md

 Instancing may extend performance by reusing the same geometry to draw multiple objects in a scene.
 One example of instancing could be
       to draw the same object with different positions and colors.
 Instancing requires multiple vertex buffers: at least one for per-vertex data and a second buffer for per-instance data.
+Second buffer is only needed if input layout used has alements using D3D11_INPUT_PER_INSTANCE_DATA as the input element classification.